 - Always have fresh water available.

-- Increase food as the puppy gets older and add mashed vegetables to the meat meal, it is important that they are mashed as dogs cannot digest chunks of vegetable or fruit.
+- Increase the food every 2 weeks, as the puppy gets older mashed vegetables can be added to the meat meal, it is important that they are mashed as dogs cannot digest chunks of vegetable or fruit.

 - At 16 weeks of age omit the 8am meal.